 Some athletes will psychologically respond different to some other athletes some athletes may respond to the reaction to receiving the injury they just had or the reaction to treating an injury now some athletes will show fear as a psychological response.
 Fear is a vital response to physical and emotional danger but it is far from life or death matters.

 However, those who hold negative attitudes toward certain psychological skills are less likely to implement them during rehabilitation.
-Therefore, receiving formal training probably would increase positive attitudes toward the use of psychological skills and would strengthen the likelihood that they are used during rehabilitation.
+Therefore, receiving formal training likely increase positive attitudes toward the use of psychological skills.
+Thus, it can strengthen the likelihood that they are used during rehabilitation.
 Overall, athletic trainers and physical therapists hold positive attitudes on the effectiveness of psychological skills to enhance the rehabilitation process.

 • Primary responses to injury